pbohora/reaktor-assignment/README.md

 ```
 Your site is now running at `http://localhost:3001`

-or you can also run the backend and frontend separately with the following commands
+or you can also run the backend and frontend separately with the following commands,
 form the root of the project run
 ```
 npm run dev